govau/content-guide/_punctuation-grammar/commas.md

 "
 %}

-Alternatively, shorten the sentence to a 1 idea or use a [bullet point list]().
+Alternatively, shorten the sentence to 1 idea or use a [bullet point list](/content-structure/#bullet-point-lists).